 How to Convert PowerPoint to Keynote on Mac

 Jumping back and forth between PowerPoint and Keynote presentations can be quite easy if you know how to turn PPT to Keynote files.
 And we will help with a guide anyone can understand.
 This conversion is easier than you think.

 Step 1.
-Launch Keynote on your Mac, and then click "File" > "Open" from the drop down menu.
+Launch Keynote on your Mac, and then click "File" > "Open" from the drop-down menu.
 Select "On My Mac", and then browse to find the PPTX or PPT file.
 The good news is Apple lets you open these files in Keynote.
 Once you open it, you will see Keynote will process the file.
-It might take a while, but at the end you will see the presentation in Keynote.
+It might take a while, but in the end, you will see the presentation in Keynote.

 Step 2.
 Once you open the presentation, there will be a couple of warnings.
 This is because Keynote and PowerPoint look and work differently.
 Keynote will note all of the issues, and then you have to make changes to handle the warnings.

 Step 3.
 One of the common issues is fonts, and you will have to click the "replace fonts" button on the pop-up window.
 For replacing charts, sadly, there is no quick option.
 PowerPoint has advanced charting features, meaning you will have to re-create new charts.
 It is the only content that doesn't convert smoothly.

 Step 4.
 Run the presentation, and review if there is any difference between the one in PowerPoint and your new one in Keynote.
 If there are changes, make the necessary adjustments.
 If not, save the presentation as a Keynote file.
 There you go, you have successfully learnt how to convert PowerPoint to Keynote.

 How to Convert PowerPoint to Keynote on iPad